mah0001/metadata-editor-docs-v2/quick_start_indicator.md

 ![image](img/ME_UG_v1-0-0_quick_start_indicator_edit_thumbnail.png)

 Documenting an indicator consists of entering information (metadata) about the indicator in metadata entry forms defined by a *metadata template*.
 When you create a new project, a default template is automatically selected.
-We will use this template, so there is no need to switch template.
+We will use the template named *IHSN DDI 2.5 Template v01 EN*.
+If this is the template that shows in your screen, no action is needed.
+Otherwise, click on the template name, and select the template *IHSN DDI 2.5 Template v01 EN* in the list that will appear, then click `APPLY`.

 ## Step 2: Enter metadata